loganmarchione/costco-pm-checker/README.md

 ## Legal

-This is a personal project that is not monitized and is not endorsed by Costco.
+This is a personal project that is not monitized.
+It is not endorsed by or affiliated with Costco.